ffhhudacity/ffhhudacity-Project-3-3/README.md

 for self-checking their submission.

+Improvements made for 4th submission.
+	1. Took reviewer's suggestion to change the object.prototype.reset to player.prototype.reset since there is only one player in this object, also updated the call to player.reset.
+Thanks!

 Improvements made for 3rd submission with js/app.js based on reviewer's comments.
 	1. Changed the constants style according to the guide.